thuoe/cynomi-technical-test/README.md

 npm run reset
 ```

-Next to serve the client side application coupled with the Nest.js server, simply run this script in the root:
+Next to serve the client side application coupled with the Nest.js server, simply run this script:

 ```sh
 npm run dev